 · Whether there have been any threats of physical violence or acts of physical violence or abuse by the parent against the child or any other family member

 · If the parent is or lives with a convicted sex offender

 Contact a Child Custody Attorney

 A law firm works aggressively to help clients get the child custody outcome they and their children deserve.
 Child custody attorneys will work diligently to ensure your parental rights are protected.
-To find out how a child custody lawyer in Collin County, TX can help you and your family, contact a law firm to set up a confidential consultation today.
+To find out how a child custody lawyer can help you and your family, contact a law firm to set up a confidential consultation today.